‘Delusional’ Valerie Jarrett Says President Obama ‘Didn’t Have Scandals,’ Republicans React

 Now with that admission out of the way, Valerie Jarrett is reflecting with what The Daily Mail is calling “rose-tinted glasses” on the legacy of her boss.

-On Sunday’s edition of Fareed Zakaria GPS via CNN, Valerie had this to say about the President.
+On Sunday’s edition of Fareed Zakaria GPS via CNN, Valerie had this to say about the president.

 “The president prides himself on the fact that his administration hasn’t had a scandal and he hasn’t done something to embarrass himself.
 That’s because that’s who he is — that’s who they are — and I think that’s what really resonates with the American people.”

 These comments follow similar remarks that President Obama has made regarding his record in speeches since the election.
-One, which took place in Peru, had the President saying he was “extremely proud of the fact that over eight years we have not had the kinds of scandals that have plagued other administrations.”
+One, which took place in Peru, had the president saying he was “extremely proud of the fact that over eight years we have not had the kinds of scandals that have plagued other administrations.”

 Valerie Jarrett claims of scandal-free Obama admin. as honest as ‘if you like your doctor’ https://t.co/2yOlRTlj0S pic.twitter.com/VfueG9EUyJ